 What happens if a loan originator goes out of business?

-Worst case scenario if a loan originator goes bust:
+What is the worst-case scenario if a loan originator goes bust:

-Lenders might end up losing some or even all of the money they had invested in the loan originator’s loan(s).
+Lenders might end up losing some or even all the money they had invested in the loan originator’s loan(s).

 There are a few things you could do to mitigate the loan originator risk as described above.
-For example, you should make sure to diversify your investments across various loan originators.
+For example, you should make sure to diversify your investments across many loan originators.
 This will make you less vulnerable to a possible bankruptcy in one of the loan originators.
 We will take you through diversification as a risk management technique later on in this article.

 3. The risk of the P2P platform itself going bankrupt

-Risk Management And Countermeasures of P2P Lending
+Risk Management and Countermeasures in P2P Lending

 You can read more about the five main areas to consider when building a diversified peer-to-peer lending portfolio in this article.

-Guarantees And Securities in Peer-to-Peer Lending
+Guarantees and Protections in Peer-to-Peer Lending

-In addition, it might also vary how much lenders are compensated.
+Another difference in terms is how much lenders are compensated.
 Some types of buyback guarantees will make sure to compensate investors for the outstanding principal as well as partly or fully accrued interests and fees.
 Other types of buyback guarantee compensate lenders for a certain percentage of the remaining principal, but not all of it.

 You can read more about the different buyback guarantees in this article.